 - The contact prayer starts in standing position.2

 - The contact prayer is initiated with the takbir (magnification) – the recitation of allahul kabir – اللَّهُ الْكَبِيرِ (God is the All Magnificient).3

-- We also recite it every time we are transitioning from one position to the next.
+- We also say the takbir every time at every transition from one position to the next.